 We empower our participants to learn about themselves through a variety of adventure and leadership activities.
 Students can participate in rock climbing, a high ropes course, a zip line, team building games and activities, and much, much more.
 Campers also learn a variety of interpersonal skills through the day-to-day interactions with staff, structured play times, chore rotations, and group living with peers in their tents.
 Our staff continuously celebrates the struggles, triumphs, and accomplishments throughout the day to help our participants break through barriers, gain valuable self-confidence, and have a phenomenal camp experience.

 Check out the Adventure Camps and Adventure Trips schedules for 2018 soon!
 Our summer programs for kids aged 10-16 are fun, but that’s just on the surface.
 Each camp and trip is designed to enhance leadership, empower the kids and give them the opportunity to connect with new friends.

-Registration for 2018 Camps and Trips will open soon.
-Check back soon!
+Registration for 2018 Adventure Camps and Trips is now open and filling fast.
+Register Now!